l0nelyc0w/haveno-helper/README.md

 <pre>
-A set of scripts to help bootstrap a development enviroment on local testnet. start-all.sh creates a tmux session with 7 panes that run two monero nodes on local stagenet, bitcoin-qt on regetest and 4 haveno roles (seed, alice, bob, arbitrator)
+A set of scripts to help bootstrap a development enviroment on local testnet.

+start-all.sh creates a tmux session with 7 panes that run two monero nodes on local stagenet, bitcoin-qt on regtest and 4 haveno roles (seed, alice, bob, arbitrator)

 Folder structure